Deleting edges to restrict the size of an epidemic in temporal networks: An exact FPT algorithm

-We describe our algorithm for both problems \tempEdgeDel\ and \tempEdgeLabelDel; in the description of the algorithm below we will distinguish between the two problems, wherever needed.
-Note that the input to each of the problems \tempEdgeDel\ and \tempEdgeLabelDel\ is a temporal graph $(G,\timeFunc)$.
+\begin{theorem} \tempEdgeDel\ admits an FPT algorithm with respect to the combined parameter of $h$, $\Delta_G$, and~$\tw(G)$. \end{theorem} \begin{proof} Note that the input to \tempEdgeDel\ is a temporal graph $(G,\timeFunc)$.
 Note also that, by Theorem~\ref{thm:bodlaender93}, we can compute a minimum tree decomposition of any (static) graph $G$ by an FPT algorithm, parameterised by treewidth.
 Furthermore, it follows from the proof of Lemma~\ref{lem:treewidth-bound}, a tree decomposition of the underlying (static) graph~$G$ can be transformed in linear time (in the size of the temporal graph $(G,\timeFunc)$) into the tree decomposition of $\mathcal{A}_{G, \timeFunc}$.
 Therefore, since such a tree decomposition of $\mathcal{A}_{G, \timeFunc}$ can be computed in linear time overall, we assume here that such a decomposition is already computed.

-We start by defining an MSO formula which captures the property that the maximum temporal reachability is at most $h$.
-Given a tree $S$ on $h+1$ vertices and an arbitrary root vertex $r \in V(S)$, we define $\pairs(S,r)$ to be the set